ecarlson88/Q-SYS-IFTTT-Webhook-Plugin/README.md

 ### License:
 MIT
 ### Support:
-THIS IS AN EALRY RELEASE!
-IT IS NOT OFFICIALLY SUPPORTED BY QSC!
-If you have questions or comments, please address them in the QSC Communities for Developers Code Exchange.
+THIS IS AN EALRY RELEASE!There is most likely bugs and not all features are supported at this time.
+If you find any issues please reach out, but also please test thoroughly  before using in any production environments